awsdocs/amazon-chime-administration-guide/doc_source/user-phone.md

 1. Select the desired calling and SMS permissions for the user, and choose **Save**\.

+For more information about how users can dial phone numbers and send text messages from Amazon Chime, see [Dialing phone numbers with Amazon Chime](https://docs.aws.amazon.com/chime/latest/ug/phone.html) in the *Amazon Chime User Guide*\.

 ## Unassigning phone numbers from users<a name="unassign-phone"></a>

 Unassign a user's phone number using the Amazon Chime console\.